Exploring the Overlap: Eating Disorders and ADHD

 Understanding ADHD

 ADHD, or Attention-Deficit/Hyperactivity Disorder, is more than restlessness or having trouble focusing.
 It’s a neurodevelopmental condition that affects both children and adults, regarding how the brain manages attention, impulses, and activity levels.
-A quick, comprehensive read on ADHD can be found here.
+A quick, comprehensive read on ADHD can be found here

-The Link Between Eating Disorders and ADHD
+The Links Between Eating Disorders and ADHD

 Shared Genetic and Neurological Pathways